-About a year ago, Google replaced its aging 2010 pdf search engine optimization (SEO) guidelines with robust online webmaster guidelines.
+Google replaced its aging 2010 pdf search engine optimization (SEO) guidelines with robust online webmaster guidelines.
 I’ve read through these and reviewed my earlier blogs.
-The advice in Search Engine Optimization (SEO): 12 Tips and 10 Worst SEO Mistakes is still valid in 2019 with the latest Google trends.
+Our earlier advice and 25 Worst SEO Mistakes are still valid in 2021 along with a few new Google trends.

 However, the search giant made some significant clarifications that can help companies, marketers, web developers, and content writers.